An athlete may be nominated by UK Anti-Doping or their National Governing Body (NGB) to be in the National Registered Testing Pool (NRTP).

 If an athlete is unavailable for testing when an Anti-Doping Organisation attempts to test them during the specific 60-minute slot as provided by the athlete, then a missed test may be recorded.

-If an athlete fails to provide and update the required Whereabouts information, then a Filing Failure may be recorded.
+If an athlete fails to provide and/or update the required Whereabouts information, then a Filing Failure may be recorded.

 Any combination of three missed test(s) and/ or fling failure(s) within a 12-month period will constitute an anti-doping rule violation.